httpwg/http-extensions/draft-thomson-http-encryption.md

 Encrypting different plaintext with the same content encryption key and nonce in AES-GCM is not safe [RFC5116].
-The scheme defined here relies on the uniqueness of the "nonce" parameter to ensure that the content encryption key is different for every message.
+The scheme defined here relies on the uniqueness of the "nonce" parameter to ensure that the content encryption key is different for every application of the content encoding.

-If a content encryption key and nonce are reused, this could expose the content encryption key and it makes message modification trivial.
-Thus, if the same input keying material key is used for multiple messages, then the salt parameter MUST be unique for each.
-This ensures that the content encryption key differs.
+If a content encryption key and nonce are reused, this could expose the content encryption key and it makes modification attacks trivial.
+Thus, if the same input keying material is reused, then the salt parameter MUST be unique each time.
+This ensures that the content encryption key is not reused.
 An implementation SHOULD generate a random salt parameter for every message;
-alternatively, a counter could achieve the desired result.
+a counter could achieve the same result.

 ## Content Integrity